I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my

-I didn’t take any photos like I did at Tuol Sleng.
+I didn’t take any photos as I did at Tuol Sleng.
 I don’t remember why, but it just didn’t seem like a place to enjoy taking pictures.

 You don't have to visit the killing fields of Cambodia with a guide.
 You can get headsets with audio tours.
 You can also just walk, watch, read and remember.

 Pol Pot and the Brutality at Choeung Ek